shundhammer/qdirstat/README.md

 - 2020-10-23

-  - Now showing the target of symbolic links in the "Details" pane.
+  - Now showing the target of symbolic links in the details panel.

     If it's a short path, the whole path is shown; otherwise without the path (".../somewhere"), and the full path is shown as a pop-up upon mouse click.